Amaha / / / How to Stop Being Self-Critical: Breaking Free from Your Inner Critic

 • Low self-esteem: When you already feel unworthy, criticism feels like truth

-Most people don’t even realize they’re being self-critical.
+Most people don’t even realise they’re being self-critical.
 It feels normal and automatic.

 • Increased anxiety and depression